All for Nothing?: Paul Rushforth

 Rushforth is the resident real estate expert and co-host for All for Nothing?.
-He began his real estate career seven years ago He is the CEO/owner of Paul Rushforth Real Estate.
+He began his real estate career seven years before the start of the shaw.
+He is the CEO/owner of Paul Rushforth Real Estate.
 He is also the host of a weekly radio show, "Open House – The Real Estate and Mortgage Show".
 He lives in Ottawa with his wife and three children.

 Penny Southam

 Southam is the resident designer and co-host for All for Nothing?.
 She is an interior designer, specializing in architecture and custom homes.
 She is the principal of Southam Design Inc. and has been a contributing writer for Style at Home, Canadian Architecture & Design and the Ottawa Citizen.
-She lives in Ottawa, Canada with her children.
+She lives in Ottawa with her children.